 The Anticipated Results:

-- 25 women will participate in the pilot program; based on current commitments from our partners
+- 25 recipients will participate in the pilot project; based on current commitments from our partners

 - 95% of participants will feel better prepared for re-entry into the workforce